develotex/comma_ios_sample/README.md

 Please note that The registration method is called after connecting to the signaling server.
 This method is a direct alternative to the Login method, with the only difference that Login authorizes the connection for an existing device, and Register creates a new device and automatically authorizes the connection for it.
 Thus, you cannot call Login after Register.

+Please call  `closeConnection()` in method  `applicationDidEnterBackground`  to properly close all connections & configure your session anew in method  `applicationDidBecomeActive`

 ### **Callbacks**

 ```